oracle/oracle-database-operator/docs/rac/README.md

 ## Known Issues

-The known issues for the current version of the Oracle RAC Database Controller in Oracle Database Kubernetes Operator are documneted in this page: [Known Issues](./provisioning/known_issues.md)
+The known issues for the current version of the Oracle RAC Database Controller in Oracle Database Kubernetes Operator are documented in this page: [Known Issues](./provisioning/known_issues.md)

 ## Debugging and Troubleshooting